AurelienFT/abstract-graphql/README.md

 # abstract-graphql
-Abstract your GraphQL API in packages on all languages
+Abstract calls to your GraphQL API in packages on all languages easily